How Board Meetings Work

 - The consent agenda includes items of routine and/or recurring nature, grouped together under one action item

 Monthly Regular Board Meetings

-Beginning August 2018, Lake Travis ISD regular monthly board meetings will be held on Wednesday evenings.
+Lake Travis ISD regular monthly board meetings are held on Wednesday evenings.
 Refer to the Meeting Dates webpage for specific meeting dates.